When Anxiety Meds Don’t Work: Understanding Treatment Resistance

 When should I seek professional help for anxiety?

 Seek help if anxiety disrupts your daily life, relationships, or work performance, or if symptoms persist despite medication.
-Early intervention can improve outcomes.
+Early intervention improves outcomes.

 Haven Health and Wellness